Designation of Property as a Principal Residence

 - your spouse (unless he or she lived apart from you throughout the year, pursuant to a judicial separation or a written separation agreement);

 - your child, unless, during the year, he or she had a spouse or was aged 18 or over;

 - your father or mother, or your brother or sister (unless, during the year, your brother or sister had a spouse or was aged 18 or over), if you yourself did not have a spouse and were not aged 18 or over during the year.

-For more information on which type of property may be designated as a principal residence, the conditions for designating a principal residence, the change in use of a principal residence or the concepts of "sale price" and "adjusted cost base," consult the section of the brochure Capital Gains and Losses (IN-120-V) dealing with a principal residence.
+For more information on which type of property may be designated as a principal residence, the conditions for designating a principal residence, the change in use of a principal residence or the concepts of "sale price" and "adjusted cost base," consult the section of the guide Capital Gains and Losses (IN-120-V) dealing with a principal residence.